ckwms63/physicslab/README.md

 # physicslab
-R package for data analysis and graphics for physics lab

-A package collection of function to help students to do experiments in introductory physics laboratory
+R package for data analysis and graphics to help students to do experiments in introductory Physics laboratory

 Source: Using R for data analysis and graphing in an introductory physics laboratory https://arxiv.org/abs/0911.4570